vmware-archive/tasa/README.md

 Pivotal Topic and Sentiment Analysis Engine
 ============================================

 This demo show cases Pivotal's Topic and Sentiment Analysis Engine using MADlib and GPText.
-The webserver will query a back-end (internal) corpus of over 800 million tweets in response to a search query and display topic & sentiment analysis dashboards powered by D3.js plots.
+The webserver will query a back-end (internal to Pivotal) corpus of over 800 million tweets in response to a search query and display topic & sentiment analysis dashboards powered by D3.js plots.

 ![TASA Animated GIF](https://github.com/pivotalsoftware/tasa/raw/gh-pages/images/tasacf_animated_highres.gif)